Understanding document authentication: a primer on the what and why of authentication

 Steps to take for smooth authentication and legalization

 1.)
-Notarize: Some documents will need to be first notarized before they can be authenticated and legalized.
-Contact your local consulate or embassy to see if your document needs to be notarized by a notary public to proceed through the process.
+Notarization: Some documents will need to be first notarized before they can be authenticated and legalized.
+Contact us to see if your document needs to be notarized by a notary public to proceed through the process.
 Some vital statistic documents like birth, marriage and death certificates do not need to be notarized.

 2.)
-Authenticate: Once notarized (if applicable) your document will move to the authentication phase.
+Authentication: Once notarized (if applicable) your document will move to the authentication phase.
 Authentication authorities compare the signature and seal of your document against information on file.
 Make sure all parts of the signature seal and/or stamp of the notary are displayed clearly on the document.
-Submit your document for authentication to the Department of Foreign Affairs who will provide you with a certificate of authentication.
+Submission your documents to our office for authentication will guarantee a timely authentication process.

 3.)
 Legalization: Once your document has been authenticated, it will need to be legalized through the embassy or consulate of the destination country.
 An official at the embassy or consulate will confirm that the document has been appropriately prepared and will confirm the certificate of authentication.
 If everything is properly prepared, the consulate or embassy will issue and affix a certificate of legalization to your document.